efehubs/Teemake/README.md

 # Teemake
-Teemake is a shell script to clone and compile Teeworlds servers .
+Teemake is a python script for creating , configuring and managing Teeworlds servers easily. supported modes :
+- Teeworlds
+- DDrace
+- zCatch

 ## how to use
-go to directory you want to install server

 `git clone https://github.com/efehubs/Teemake.git
 cd teemake && python3 teemake.py`